Common Places You Can Find Termites

-Under the sinks in your home – It is best to give a check under the sink area a couple times per year just to make sure there are no visible discarded swarmers-wings.
+Under the sinks in your home – It is best to give a check under the sink area a couple of times per year just to make sure there are no visible discarded swarmers-wings.

 Under piles of lumber – If you pile wood for your fireplace and the wood on the bottom of the pile never gets used and has been sitting for a few years – that is an ideal dampwood termite habitat.
 For instance, the bottommost logs are a likely place to look.

 Basements – Wooden furniture kept in moist basements is a treat for Dampwood termites.
 Make sure to check your wooden furniture in the basement for termite holes.

 Not everywhere in Southern California has problems with dampwood termites because termites have plenty of moist rotten wood outside and have no need to come inside your home.
 If they do enter, they cause a substantial amount of damage, so if you see any sign of dampwood termites call for an inspection.

 Where are Drywood Termites?

 Drywood Termites live in warm to tropical climates where wooden structures are plentiful, and winters are not severe.
 They live in a belt across the bottom half of the United States, from the East coast – Virginia to Florida – to the west coast where we see termites prevalent in Southern California all the way to the Redwoods in Northern California (and few further North than that.)

 Drywood termites like to eat.
 They infest and nest inside the wood and do not need direct contact with soil.
-Unless you live in a concrete house your property is properly suited for a drywood termite home – with dry wood to be found just about everywhere.
+Unless you live in a concrete house your property is properly-suited for a drywood termite home – with dry wood to be found just about everywhere.
 Drywood termites enjoy chewing window sills to the door frame, doors, the 2×4’s in your walls, and even your hardwood floors are not safe.